Sweet 16: good for parties, bad for car insurance rates. How much should you expect to pay?

 Because teens are already more likely to be in a car accident or receive a citation, it is imperative for low rates to keep them out of any legal trouble.
 Texting while driving, speeding, or being in an at-fault accident can seriously affect your premium.
 In a state-by-state breakdown, DUIs, racing, and hit-and-runs — on average the most expensive citations — raise insurance premiums by at least 70%.
 Moreover, most insurance companies offer a good driver discount, dependent on keeping a clean driving record.

 |Speeding 21 - 25 MPH Over Limit||$2,008||$460|

 |At-Fault Accident - Greater Than $2,000||$2,315||$767|

 |Leaving Scene of an Accident — Hit-and-Run||$2,760||$1,212|

-Consider, however, that these numbers are a holistic average of the entire US population.
+Consider, however, that these numbers are a holistic average of the entire U.S. population.
 If your teen receives a citation or violation, you can expect the rates to be significantly higher.
 Another thing to keep in mind is how long your rates will be affected after an accident or citation.
 Regardless of your age, most car insurance companies will charge you for three to five years after an accident.
-Meaning, if your teen gets ticketed for racing, that $1,131 premium increase will actually accumulate to a $3,393 increase.
+If your teen driver gets a ticket for racing, that $1,131 premium increase will add up to a $3,393 increase.

 It's important to understand how a claim can impact your rates — especially if you're already paying significantly more for auto insurance because of a teen driver.
 As we established above, an at-fault accident will increase your rates at an average of $767.
 Considering, as we explained, most insurance companies will charge you for three years, you should think carefully about if it makes financial sense to file a claim.
 Here's how you can tell: